canjs/canjs/docs/can-guides/experiment/technology/technology.md

 });
 ```

-We can create instances of `Counter` and call its methods and
+We can create instances of `Counter`, call its methods, and
-inspect its state like:
+inspect its state like so:

 ```js
 var myCounter = new Counter();